Wastewater Treatment and Compliance

 Waste Transport Permit Requirement

 All liquid waste transporters utilizing the Still Creek Wastewater Treatment Plant must be permitted by the City of Bryan’s Environmental Compliance Team before disposal privileges will be granted.
 Under this system, each vehicle used by a company to provide liquid waste hauling service (transport and disposal) within Bryan must have a permit.
-A copy of each transporter’s permit is required to be maintained in the vehicle at all times during the permit term.
 Disposal privileges will not be granted without proof of permit.
-Further information on the City’s liquid waste transporter permit can be obtained by calling the Environmental Compliance Team at (979) 209-5900.
+Further information on the city’s liquid waste transporter permit can be obtained by calling the Environmental Compliance Team at (979) 209-5900.

 Disposal Costs for Accepted Waste